Loyalty House was the grandest private house in England, home of John Paulet, 5th Marquess of Winchester.

 As Basing guarded the main road from London to the Royalist West Country it was an obvious target for Parliament, who besieged it on three separate occasions.
 All that remains of the house, once compared to Hampton Court Palace, is ruins and earthworks.

-Come and join the modern group of re-enactors, The English Civil War's Marquess of Winchester’s Regiment, who will bring, in a small way, the house back to life.
+Come and join the modern group of re-enactors, The English Civil War's Marquess of Winchester’s Regiment, who will bring the atmosphere of the house back to life.

 There will be displays of the weaponry and drill used during the Civil War and a group of civilians showing aspects of ordinary life in the seventeenth century.